SvenGroot/GenerateAnswerFile/README.md

 logs in using that account automatically on first boot.

 This sample does not use the `-Install` argument, so it creates an answer file suitable for pre-installed Windows images, such as those created using sysprep.
+The `-JoinDomain` argument can be used with any install method, however.

 ### Optional features